Cost to Build a Sunroom in 2025

 Roof Type

-Installing a sliding glass door ranges from $1,000 to $3,000. the patio door units can run anywhere from $300 to $8,000.
+Installing doors (including added ventilation and patio door units) costs between $1,300 and $11,000.
 These doors make the transition between the indoors and outdoors more natural.
 Other, more expensive patio door installations include French, telescoping, or folding doors.

 Adding Electricity

-If your contractor isn't certified to do wiring, you will need to hire a licensed electrician for an average cost of $350.
-Calculate your costs using a rate between $50 and $100 per hour.
+You will need to hire a licensed electrician, with rates ranging between $70 and $120 per hour.
 Whatever type of enclosure you choose, make sure that your contractor is certified to do wiring.

 You may need electrical outlets in your new space.
 You should consider how many before construction starts.
 Some potential electrical additions include: